Wahhab1801/test-be/README.md

 ```

 This will connect the agent to your LiveKit project.
 When a user connects to a room, the agent will automatically join and start the voice assistant session.
+The accompanying Next.js frontend handles room creation, token issuance, and agent dispatch; no extra backend endpoints are required.

 ## Deployment to LiveKit Cloud